renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## dockerMaxPages

+By default, Renovate will fetch a maximum of 20 pages when looking up Docker tags on Docker registries.

-If set to an integer, Renovate will use this as max page number for docker tags lookup on docker registries, instead of the default 20 pages.
+If set to an integer, Renovate will use this value as the maximum page number.
-This is useful for registries which ignores the `n` parameter in the query string and only return 50 tags per page.
+Setting a different limit is useful for registries that ignore the `n` parameter in Renovate's query string and thus only return 50 tags per page.

 ## dockerSidecarImage